On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Introduction

 In this work, we are devoted to understanding and revealing the effect of secondary baroclinic vorticity (SBV), which is ubiquitous in variable density flows, on mixing enhancement.
 By focusing on shock helium bubble interaction in a wide range of shock Mach numbers from 1.22 to 4, a variable density (VD) SBI and a passive scalar (PS) counterpart are compared for the first time to show the importance of SBV accelerated stretching on mixing behaviour.
-Based on solving the advection-diffusion equation under a deformation field of an axisymmetric vortex with the additional SBV accelerated azimuthal velocity, a theoretical model for mixing time estimation is proposed.
-This model reveals the role of the density inertial that plays in shock-accelerated inhomogeneity mixing.
-Our results provide insights into the nature and mechanisms of variable density mixing in general and yield the direction for predicting a well-mixed state in the supersonic flows.
+Based on solving the advection-diffusion equation under a deformation field of an axisymmetric vortex with the additional SBV increased azimuthal velocity, a theoretical model for mixing time estimation is proposed.
+This model reveals the role that density difference plays in shock-accelerated inhomogeneity mixing.
+Our results provide insights into the nature and mechanisms of variable density mixing in general and yield the direction for predicting a well-mixed state in supersonic flows.

 The organization of the present paper is as follows: The governing equations and numerical setup are introduced in $\S$\ref{sec: num and IC}.
 The vortex formation after the shock impact on the bubble and the mixing process of both VD SBI and PS SBI are examined in $\S$\ref{sec: faster mixing}.
-In $\S$\ref{sec: SBV enhanced stretch}, the mechanism of the baroclinic accelerated stretching is found.
+Section~\ref{sec: SBV enhanced stretch} introduces the mechanism of the baroclinic accelerated stretching.
 Based on the analysis on the baroclinicity, the characteristic time for mixing enhancement is derived for both PS SBI and VD SBI in $\S$\ref{sec: theo}.
-Further, a mixing enhancement number is proposed to illustrate the contribution from density inertial effect in~$\S$\ref{sec: modulation}.
+Further, a mixing enhancement number is proposed to illustrate the contribution from variable-density effect in~$\S$\ref{sec: modulation}.
 Important conclusions are summarized in~$\S$\ref{sec: conclusions}.